 Sancus is committed to ensuring personal data is processed fairly with appropriate safeguards which consider your privacy rights.
 We limit access to your personal information to employees who we believe have a reasonable need to access your information in order to carry out their jobs.

 We will only collect and use your personal information where we have lawful grounds and legitimate business reasons to do so.
 We will be transparent in our dealings with you and will tell you how we will collect and use your personal information.
-If we have collected your personal information for a particular purpose we will not use it for any other purpose unless you have been informed, or where we are legally obliged to.
+If we have collected your personal information for a particular purpose we will not use it for any other purpose unless you have been informed, we have a legitimate interest, or where we are legally obliged to.
 We will update our records when you inform us your details have changed.
 We will implement appropriate retention policies and ensure your personal information is securely disposed of at the end of the appropriate period.
 We will observe the rights granted to you under the applicable privacy and data protection laws.
 We will train our staff on their privacy obligations.
 We will ensure we have appropriate organisational and technical measures to protect your personal information and when we outsource any processes, the supplier has appropriate measures in place.

 What information we collect